Greece Moments Greece Moments

 Along the Kouvara mountain plateau

-Behind Arni we can make a detour to the chapel of Profitis Ilias, which is enthroned on a striking rock (see #7 Hiking in Andros).
-The route leads through almost alpine landscape continue to Vourkoti and then cross the ridge down to Apikia.
+Beyond Arni you can make a detour to the chapel of Profitis Ilias, which sits atop a striking rock (see #7 Hiking in Andros).
+The route then continues through an almost alpine landscape to Vourkoti, before crossing the ridge and descending to Apikia.

 From here, especially in spring, it is worthwhile to take a short hike (Route 2a) to the Pithara Waterfalls, which are located in a lush valley.
 In the village of Apikia itself, mineral water is still commercially extracted from the Sariza spring.